-- Does not implement the Address Translation Service, but allows its implementation in external soft logic. - Switch ports. - Resizable BAR extended capability. - ID-based TLP ordering. - The PCI Express secure IP model does not support simulation of the DRP interface. - Tandem PROM simulation is not supported; the simulation model of the hard block does not support it.
+- Does not implement the Address Translation Service, but allows its implementation in external soft logic. - · Switch ports. - Resizable BAR extended capability. - ID-based TLP ordering. - The PCI Express secure IP model does not support simulation of the DRP interface. - Tandem Configuration (Tandem PROM, Tandem PCIe, and DFX over PCIe) simulation is not supported; the simulation model of the integrated block does not support it. - In Root Port mode, the IP does not implement TLP filtering based on the Bus Master Enable register bit internally.
+If this feature is required in the design, you must build external packet filtering logic.